Luggage Storage Mendez Alvaro Bus Station

 Mendez Alvaro Bus Station

 The main bus station in Madrid, Mendez Alvaro Station, also known as Estación Sur, is the busiest bus station in all of Madrid.
-It is located within the enormous “intercambiador” or interchange Station called Mendez Álvaro.
-The Méndez Àlvaro also contain a metro and train station.
+It is located within the enormous “Intercambio” or interchange Station called Mendez Álvaro.
+The Méndez Àlvaro also contains a metro and train station.
 Getting to Estación Sur is easy.
 You can take the Metro to Méndez Àlvaro station or one of the Cercanias trains from Chamartin or Atocha Station.

 Close to Estación Sur de Autobuses you’ll find Parque Tierne Galván which houses La Planetario de Madrid, a place well worth a visit for the sheer spectacle it presents.